cccbr/runningatower/content/docs/emergency/_index.md

 weight: 6
 ---

 The following items should ideally be found in a tower, especially the first.
-The responsibility for providing alarms, extinguishers and exit signage lies with the ***[tower authority](../glossary/#tower-authority)***.
+The responsibility for providing alarms, extinguishers and exit signage lies with the [tower authority](../glossary/#tower-authority).

 # In Case of Emergency